qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 while swirling, add the **transmuting tincture**.

 *step 10:*
-still swirling, hold the **mercury** and **disposable items** in your hand over the container. let the mercury flow in as it melts and, as it does, channel **four parts neutral energy** and **one part negative energy** through it according to *the nameless dis-completion pattern*. you can stop channeling and discard the disposable items after all the mercury has flowed into the container.
+still swirling, hold the **mercury** and **disposable items** in your hand over the container. let the mercury flow in as it melts and, as it does, channel **four parts neutral energy** and **one part negative energy** through it according to *the nameless dis-completion pattern*. you can stop channeling after all the mercury has flowed into the container, but hold on to those disposable items you used - we'll be watching them later.
 *pay attention to your other items while you do this - if they begin melting, you're channeling too much negative energy. similarly, if they aren't melting, you're not channeling enough negative energy. i still don't get where the sweet spot is supposed to be.*

 ---

-- **part 3:** bottle.
+- **part 3:** bottle

 *step 11:*
 empty the **target bottle**, which should've still been full of **purest water** until now, and fill it with the **acid melange**.

 *step 13:*
+slowly fill the remaining space in the bottle with **aqua vitae** while swirling. as soon as the color shifts, cork the bottle.

 ---

+kept moist, this extract should last the whole day an extract should last before becoming inert and *beginning to dissolve its bottle*. don't forget to discard this one if you don't use it!

 " %}

 {% include collapsible.html title="serving instructions" content="
-[content unwritten]
+you have a few options for preparing to drink this extract. what you *could* do is just chug it down, but you're likely to retch while channeling which - i shouldn't need to tell you - would be disastrous. so, this is where we want that **overwhelming flavor**. produce a **whole pepper** along with the extract and chew on it until it's filled your mouth. swallow that, then chug the extract down while channeling **neutral energy** according to *the nameless dis-completion pattern*. identify your target and unseal the **drowning jar**. unless you're draining your target into the jar, you don't need to worry too much about handling it carefully at this point.

+if you *are* draining your target into the jar, then make sure to point the mouth of it *directly* at the target, even if that means the jar turns upside-down! the hunger should do the rest of the work - just make sure to right the bottle before ceasing channeling.

+either way, you'll want to produce your disposable items and hold on to them for the duration of the spell. if at any point they begin to melt, you need to stop channeling ***immediately***. you'd be next.

+---

+enjoy!
 "%}

 {% include collapsible.html title="experiment notes" content="
-[content unwritten]
+- description

+we each did two trials on an **eight-pound block of lead**. once *without* draining it into a jar, and once *with*. most students had to resort to boro beads to complete both tests in a reasonable timeframe. i refused to. they didn't let me go til last. probably a good call, in retrospect.

+---

+- first trial

+preparation and imbibing of this extract both went fairly normally. the lead melted into a puddle without changing temperature, as expected. i paced around the room slowly, focusing on my channel. at the 40-second mark, i felt my indicators begin melting. i waited another five seconds before ceasing. i picked my coin-puddles up from the floor and <s>took a moment to clear my head.</s> <span class="note">You passed out.</span>

+---

+- second trial

+personally, i think the second trial went swimmingly. my classmates wouldn't tell you as such. preparation went just fine, but my throat tried to scream while i was imbibing the extract. i held the channel together, but i couldn't speak until after class. the lead melted, again, as expected. the jar swallowed it up instantly, as expected. i didn't cease my channel as expected, though.

+i held it out and continued pacing. at the 30-second mark, the class fell silent. at the 36-second mark, i surveyed my classmates and grinned. at the 40-second mark, i drank the jar of lead.

+honestly? the taste wasn't particularly interesting.

 "%}

 {% include collapsible.html title="<span class='note'>Professor's Notes</span>" content="
 <span class='note'>[content unwritten]

 <span class='underline note'>Grade:
 " %}